JanCBrammer/biopeaks/docs/user_guide.md

 all errors in peak placement will be caught.
 It is always good to check for errors manually!

 ### batch processing
-> :warning: There is no substitute for manually checking the biosignal's
+> There is no substitute for manually checking the biosignal's
 > quality as well as the placement of the peaks.
 Manually checking and editing
 > peak placement is the only way to guarantee sensible statistics.
 Only use
 > batch processing if you are sure that the biosignal's quality is sufficient!
-> :warning:

 You can configure your batch processing in the **configurations**.
 To enable batch processing, select